rafaelsetragni/awesome_notifications/README.md

 * Now all the notification events are delivered only after the first setListeners being called.
 * The ButtonType property name was changed to ActionType.
 * The action type `InputField` was deprecated.
 Now you just need to set the property `requireInputText` to true to achieve the same, but now it works combined with all another action types.
 * The support for `firebase_messaging` plugin is now deprecated, but all other firebase plugins still being supported.
-You need use the Awesome's FCM companion plugin to achieve all firebase messaging features, without violate the platform rules.
+You need use the [Awesome's FCM add-on plugin](https://pub.dev/packages/awesome_notifications_fcm) to achieve all firebase messaging features, without violate the platform rules.
 This is the only way to fully integrated with awesome notifications, running all in native level.

 <br>